apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/dxfg-pdfa-tut.md

 Independent software is needed to validate PDF/A-3 documents against the official PDF [ISO standard](https://pdfa.org/resource/iso-19005-pdfa/).
 We use the [veraPDF](https://verapdf.org/home/) *Implementation Checker* tool to validate documents.

-Files embedded in a PDF/A-3 document can be extracted automatically by software, or by hand using any of the popular PDF reader applications.
-We use the Python package [pypdf](https://pypi.org/project/pypdf/) to extract files in the examples below.
+Files embedded in a PDF/A-3 document can be extracted by hand using any of the popular PDF reader applications or automatically using software.
+We use the Python package [pypdf](https://pypi.org/project/pypdf/) to extract files in the examples below, but there are other Python packages that may also be considered, such as [pikepdf](https://pypi.org/project/pikepdf/).

 ## Examples

 ### Embedding a text file

-This example produces a PDF/A-3 file with an embedded text file `attachme.txt` (files shown are available in the `minimal` folder of the [github respository](https://github.com/apmp-dxfg/pdfa3-documents)).
+This example produces a PDF/A-3 file with an embedded text file, called `attachme.txt` (files shown are available in the `minimal` folder of the [github respository](https://github.com/apmp-dxfg/pdfa3-documents)).

-The contents of `attachme.txt` are simply
+The contents of `attachme.txt` is just one line:
 ```
 This file will be attached to a PDF document
 ```

-A LaTeX file (`ex.tex`) is used to create the final output, `ex.pdf`:
+A LaTeX file (`ex.tex`) is used to create the output, `ex.pdf`:
 ```tex
 \DocumentMetadata{
     pdfversion=1.7,